 (And this is especially true if you’re emphasizing heavy, compound weightlifting in your workouts, like you should be.)

-Blood flow restriction training doesn’t increase muscle activation levels, but it does allow you to achieve higher levels of muscle activation with less muscle damage than would otherwise occur.
+Blood flow restriction training is helpful in this regard because while it doesn’t inherently boost muscle activation levels more than normal training, it does allow you to achieve higher total levels of muscle activation in a workout with less muscle damage than would otherwise occur.

 So, to summarize, here are the benefits of BFR:

 - By using lighter weights, your tendons, ligaments and joints aren’t placed under as much strain, which allows you to do more volume with less risk of injury or overtraining.

 This can also be helpful if you’re already injured or dealing with some nagging aches and pains.
 BFR allows you to train more effectively with lighter weights that (hopefully) don’t aggravate the problems.